NessiePendragon/web/rules.md

 ### Language

 - Spamming chat (Local or Radio) with non-english characters, symbols or other gibberish is considered LRP, and a violation of Rule 2.
+   - Using non-standard unicode is forbidden, this extends to the use of emojis,  😀, 😺, 💥 and all other forms are disallowed, this extends to text emojis such as :), :(, :D, xD regardless if done through /me, through announcements or as a label on an object.

 ### Aliens & Predators